troy-west/apache-kafka-vendor-tools/README.md

 docker-compose -f docker-compose.tools.yml run kafka-tools
 ```

-3. Create a new topic "radio-logs" with the following command:
+3. Create a new topic *radio-logs* with the following command:

 ```sh
 ./bin/kafka-topics.sh --bootstrap-server kafka-1:19092 --create --topic radio-logs --partitions 12 --replication-factor 3
 ```

-4. Populate the "radio-logs" topic by using the code from the coding section of the Apache Kafka workshop.
+4. Populate the *radio-logs* topic by using the code from the coding section of the Apache Kafka workshop.

 ## Starting KSQL and querying Kafka topics via tables and streams